tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 258-231: Does it happen that the predicted set is empty?
 Would you then interpret it differently as the set with both outcomes {0,1}?

-#response[This is described in depth in a later section (more specifically, in the very next sentence).]
+#response[This is described in depth immediately after the excerpt mentionned by the reviewer.
+No changes made.]

 234-247: There appears to be several errors around the definition of the conformity score l.234/235.
 Where does this score comes from?
 Why predicted probabilities are put in the exponential?